fishyer/some-stars/README.md

 *   [AlexW00/obsidian-note-linker](https://github.com/AlexW00/obsidian-note-linker) - 🔗 Automatically link your Obsidian notes.

-*   [PicGo/picgo-plugin-pic-migrater](https://github.com/PicGo/picgo-plugin-pic-migrater) - :truck:A PicGo plugin for pictures in markdown files migrating from one picBed to another one.
+*   [PicGo/picgo-plugin-pic-migrater](https://github.com/PicGo/picgo-plugin-pic-migrater) - :truck:A PicGo plugin for pictures in markdown files migrating from one image host to another one.

 *   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the privacy-focused note taking app with sync capabilities for Windows, macOS, Linux, Android and iOS.